whitneyshine/bikesharing/README.md

 ![checkout_times_by_gender](checkout_times_by_gender.png)<br><br>

 ### Trips By Weekday For Each Hour<br>
 In this visualization, I graphed the number of bike trips by weekday for each hour of the day as a heatmap.
-The weekdays show us two peak times - first between eight and nine in the morning, then between five and six in the evening.<br>
+The weekdays show us two peak times - first between 7 AM - 9 AM, then between 5 PM - 6 PM.<br>
 ![trips_by_weekday_per_hour](trips_by_weekday_per_hour.png)<br><br>

 ### Trips By Gender (Weekday Per Hour)<br>